My Story

 My Neurodivergence Journey

-After developing bipolar disorder at the age of 20, I learned to manage it and cope with it over time, yet still struggled so much.
+After developing bipolar disorder at the age of 20, I learned to manage it over time, yet still struggled so much.
 I had severe sleeping problems, at the worst, sleeping at 10 AM and waking at 6 PM.
-A sudden onset of an autoimmune disease (Hashimoto’s Thyroiditis), drained me of all energy, making it difficult for me to function productively.
+A sudden onset of an autoimmune disease (Hashimoto’s Thyroiditis), drained me of all energy, making it difficult for me to carry out my everyday life.
 I had chronic pain in my body, with my sciatica making it difficult to work or have a social life.
-For a couple of years, I was dependent on alcohol.
-Although I had been an overachiever with stellar academic performance, testing into selective schools and winning national awards, it took me 7 years to get my undergrad degree.
-It was only later that I realized I had been battling chronic depression and anxiety for years.
+For a couple of years, I had an alcohol addiction.

 ⋆。゚☁︎。⋆。 ゚☾ ゚。⋆